 “First came the application process for Beloit, then to the Australian university, then scholarships, then finally buying a ticket and following through with it.
 Because I’m an international student, there was orientation to get everyone settled in and used to the university and overall life here, which I’m grateful for.
 There’s always people here and at Beloit to help me when I need it, but I’m on my own for the majority of it,” Vang explained.

 “Classes are either really big or small, depending on the class.
-This university is heavily focused on marine sciences, so those courses usually fill auditoriums, while my humanities courses are about one or two dozen people where the professor knows everyone’s names.
+This university is heavily focused on marine sciences, so those courses usually fill auditoriums, while my humanities courses are about one or two dozen people and the professor knows everyone’s names.
 So the courses I take aren’t much different in size [than Beloit] and I like it that way, but it took some getting used to the differences, such as a different school portal where all the assignments are listed,” Vang explained.
 “I live in a dorm with about 400 other people, unlike Beloit, and it’s a new building so the utilities are in great condition and everything’s clean.”

-“There are so many other international students who are also experiencing all of this for the first time, so everyone is incredibly nice and understanding with each other and we all spend a lot of time teaching each other about our lives and languages back home,” Vang said.
+“There are so many other international students who are also experiencing all of this for the first time, so everyone is incredibly nice and understanding with each other, and we all spend a lot of time teaching each other about our lives and languages back home,” Vang said.

-Natalia recommends study abroad to all other Beloit college students and talks about how it has changed her overall perspective.
+Natalia recommends study abroad to all other Beloit College students and talks about how it has changed her overall perspective.

 “[Study abroad] changed my perspective by taking on views that are not usually prioritized in the US.
 As a poli sci and anthro major, we tend to hear a lot from perspectives that are very driven by U.S. interest.
 Studying abroad means you get to learn which values in society, economics, politics, and more are prioritized in another country and relearn the same concepts from a whole new perspective,” Vang said.
-“I recommend it to every student, especially those looking into international careers as it gives a good first look into how to adjust to living in a new country, working with new people, and learning just as much about yourself as your studies.”
+“I recommend it to every student, especially those looking into international careers, as it gives a good first look into how to adjust to living in a new country, working with new people and learning just as much about yourself as your studies.”